microsoft/azure-percept-advanced-development/tutorials/pytorch-from-scratch-tutorial/pytorch-from-scratch-tutorial.md

     // Now we do two things: copy the input and run the input through our network. auto raw_input = cv::gapi::copy(in);
-    auto nn = cv::gapi::infer<SemanticSegmentationUNet>(in); //<< Here we atually run the image through the network and collect the raw results. auto graph_outs = cv::GOut(raw_input, nn); //<< Notice that we now have two output nodes
+    auto nn = cv::gapi::infer<SemanticSegmentationUNet>(in); //<< Here we actually run the image through the network and collect the raw results. auto graph_outs = cv::GOut(raw_input, nn); //<< Notice that we now have two output nodes

     // Graph compilation ///////////////////////////////////////////////////////